Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Do I need a special plug adapter for baby monitors purchased in Canada?

 No. Baby monitors sold through Canadian retailers come with standard Type A plugs that fit any Canadian outlet.
-No adapter needed, and all products sold through Canadian channels meet local electrical safety standards.
+All products sold through Canadian channels meet local electrical safety standards.

 What are the main differences between the Nanit Pro and the Owlet Dream Duo regarding health tracking?

-Nanit Pro uses its overhead camera to track sleep patterns, room temperature, humidity, and motion and sound events — it's observational and environmental.
-Owlet Dream Duo adds a physical wearable sensor (sock or band) that directly measures heart rate and blood oxygen levels.
-Owlet gives you physiological data; Nanit gives you sleep behaviour and environment insights.
-Neither is objectively better — it depends on what you actually want to monitor.
+Nanit Pro uses its overhead camera to track sleep patterns, room temperature, humidity, and motion events — observational and environmental.
+Owlet Dream Duo adds a wearable sensor (sock or band) that directly measures heart rate and blood oxygen.
+Owlet gives you physiological data; Nanit gives you sleep-behaviour and environment insights.
+Neither is objectively better — it depends on what you want to monitor.

 Is a subscription always required for Nanit or Owlet?

-Nanit typically requires the Nanit Plus subscription (around $99 CAD per year) to access advanced sleep analytics and extended video history — without it, core features are significantly limited.
-Owlet generally doesn't require a recurring subscription for its core health tracking and alert features, though optional premium services are available.
-Always check the current product page for the latest details, as policies can change.
+Nanit typically requires the Nanit Plus subscription (~$99 CAD/year) for advanced sleep analytics and extended video history — without it, core features are significantly limited.
+Owlet generally doesn't require a recurring subscription for core health tracking and alerts, though optional premium services exist.
+Always check the current product page, as policies can change.

 Which baby monitors are recommended for open-plan condos in Canada?

-In an open-plan condo where sound travels easily, a simple audio monitor or entry-level video monitor is usually all you need.
-The VTech DM111 (around $50–$70 CAD) handles audio beautifully, and the Infant Optics DXR-8 Pro gives you excellent video without WiFi requirements or subscription fees if you want a screen.
-Save your budget for something you'll actually use.
+In an open-plan condo where sound travels easily, a simple audio or entry-level video monitor is usually enough.
+The VTech DM111 (~$50–$70 CAD) handles audio beautifully; the Infant Optics DXR-8 Pro gives you excellent video with no WiFi requirement or subscription fees.
+Save your budget for gear you'll actually use.

 Keep reading